Fliplet/fliplet-cli/docs/Data-integration-service.md

 ```
 fliplet-agent install C:\path\to\sample.yml
 ```

+<p class="info">We strongly recommend turning the <code>sync_on_init</code> option off when installing the agent as a service, to ensure it only runs as its scheduled time rather than on startup.</p>

 Once you run the above command, you're likely to get asked for confirmation by the OS.
 A series of 3-4 popups similar to these ones will appear: